 In December 2022, inflation finally dropped from double figures after it surged to a 41-year high of 11.1 per cent in October.
 In November, inflation started to decline and was estimated at 10.1 per cent.

 Even as the majority of eurozone countries saw a decrease in inflation since the heights of October 2022, seven countries remain in the double digits in January.

 Though the January data is undoubtedly positive, inflation in Europe remains much higher than the European Central Bank (ECB)'s target of keeping the eurozone area below 2 per cent.

-Driven by energy and food, inflation had reached an all-time high since November 2021 every month.
+Driven by energy and food, eurozone inflation set new records every month since November 2021.
 The situation had worsened since the spring with market disruptions related to the war in Ukraine.

-The sharpest drop in inflation was in the Netherlands, where it eased to 11.2 per cent in November compared to 16.8 per cent in October.
+The sharpest drops in inflation between December and January were in Belgium and the Netherlands, where it eased respectively by 2.7 per cent and 2.6 per cent.